Tilt Trucks

 Related Products

-✓ 1 cu. yd. capacity ✓ 1000 lb weight capacity ✓ Ergonomic push handle with trash bag hooks The red, 1 cu. yd.
+✓ 1 cu. yd. capacity ✓ 1000 lb weight capacity ✓ Ergonomic push handle with trash bag hooks The black, 1 cu. yd.
 Global Industrial™ Standard-Duty Plastic Tilt Truck helps workers transport trash, laundry & linens, and other bulk items with ease.
 Its large push handle, 1 cu. yd. hopper & 1000 lb. capacity makes transporting and dumping heavy loads simple.
 The wide tubular steel push handle, 9" rear load wheels & 4" swivel casters provide maximum maneuverability.
-Made from 1-piece seamless rotational molded red polyethylene, the dump body cleans easily, ...
+Made from 1-piece seamless rotational molded black polyethylene, the dump body cleans easily, ...

 Durable plastic construction allows for collecting waste from multiple bins at a collective time.
 Great for warehouses, fairs, ball parks, schools, etc. Strong, one-piece molded polyethylene body with steel base tip support and a balanced design to allow for simple dumping by one person.
 Easily portable on 2 large rubber wheels and two swivel wheels.
 Not for use with fork trucks.
-Red color design.
+Blue color design.
 Features: 1/2 cubic yard capacity Tapered front for a more simple unloading Compact for high traffic areas Rust resistant powder coated frame for strength and durability

 Tilt Truck Comparison Chart